-If you choose to use the second option, Facebook will send a code via text message to your mobile device.
+If you use the second option, Facebook will send a code via text message to your mobile device.
 Make sure that you enter the correct number.
-This method may not be as secure as using an authentication app, but for practical purposes it will do.
+This method may not be as secure as using an authentication app, but for practical purposes, it will do.

-Depending on the option you choose, Facebook will walk you through the next steps to verify and enable two-factor.
+Depending on your option, Facebook will walk you through the next steps to verify and enable two-factor.

 Add a Backup

-One you’ve successfully set up two-factor authentication, Facebook will provide you with an option to Add a Backup.
-If you choose to set up two-factor with an Authentication App then Facebook will allow you to set Text Message 2FA as a backup, and vice versa.
+Once you’ve successfully set up two-factor authentication, Facebook will provide you with an option to Add a Backup.
+If you choose to set up two-factor with an Authentication App, then Facebook will allow you to set Text Message 2FA as a backup, and vice versa.
 It’s not a bad idea to set up the other method as well, just in case.

 Facebook also provides you with Recovery Codes (Something that Google also does).

 At this time, Facebook will provide you with 10 recovery codes.
 You can use them in an emergency to get back into your account.
-These codes are just single use 2FA codes, so you’ll need to know your password and one of these codes to get back into your account.
-Since these codes can only be used once, you can request 10 new codes at any time by returning to the Two-Factor Settings page.
-Keep these codes in a safe place to ensure your account isn’t accessed by anyone else.
+These are just single-use 2FA codes, so you must know your password.
+Then, one of these codes to get back into your account.
+Since these codes can only be used once, you can request 10 new codes anytime by returning to the Two-Factor Settings page.
+Keep these codes safe to ensure your account isn’t accessed by anyone else.

-If you go back to the Security and Login area of the settings menu, scroll down to Setting Up Extra Security.
+If you return to the Security and log in area of the settings menu, scroll down to Setting Up Extra Security.

-Below that option, you can choose 3 to 5 Friends to Contact if you happen to get locked out of your Facebook account.
-If you choose to configure this option, you will definitely want to ensure that you only give people you trust access.
+Below that option, you can choose 3 to 5 Friends to Contact if you get locked out of your Facebook account.
+Additionally, if you choose to configure this option, you will definitely want to ensure that you only give people you trust access.

-Check back for part three of our Facebook privacy series soon.
+Check back for part three of our privacy on Facebook series soon.